aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

 Pseudopotentials
 ~~~~~~~~~~~~~~~~

-From the graph displayed in Section [sec:aiidagraph], find the pk of the
+From the graph displayed in Section [sec:aiidagraph], find the ``PK`` of the barium pseudopotential
-barium pseudopotential file (LDA).
-Load it and verify that it describes
+file (LDA).
+Load it and verify that it describes barium.
-barium.
 Type

 .. code:: python

      upf = load_node(PK)
      upf.element

-All methods of ``UpfData`` are accessible by typing ``upf.`` and then
+All methods of ``UpfData`` are accessible by typing ``upf.`` and then pressing ``TAB``.
-pressing ``TAB``.

 k-points
 ~~~~~~~~

 A set of k-points in the Brillouin zone is represented by an instance of the ``KpointsData`` class.
-Choose one from the graph of Section [sec:aiidagraph], load it as ``kpoints`` and inspect its
+Choose one from the graph of Section [sec:aiidagraph], load it as ``kpoints`` and inspect its content:
-content:

 .. code:: python

      kpoints.get_kpoints_mesh()

 Then get the full (explicit) list of k-points belonging to this mesh using

 .. code:: python

      kpoints.get_kpoints_mesh(print_list=True)

 If you incurred in a ``AttributeError``, it means that the kpoints instance does not represent a regular mesh but rather a list of k-points defined by their crystal coordinates (typically used when plotting a band structure).
 In this case, get the list of k-points coordinates using

 .. code:: python